 h) In connection with your cruise, Company shall not be liable to the passenger for damages for emotional distress, mental suffering or psychological injury of any kind, under any circumstances, except for such attributable to passenger’s physical injury or as the result of passenger having been at actual risk of immediate physical injury proximately caused by Company’s negligence.

-i) On cruises where the passenger commences the cruise by embarkation or disembarks at the end of the cruise in a port of a European Member State, Company shall be entitled to limit its liability under EU Regulation 392/2009 for personal injury or death of a passenger to no more than 400,000 Special Drawing Rights (“SDR”) (approximately $608,000, which fluctuates depending on the daily exchange rate as published in the Wall Street Journal).
+i) On cruises where the passenger commences the cruise by embarkation or disembarks at the end of the cruise in a port of a European Union Member State, Company shall be entitled to limit its liability under EU Regulation 392/2009 for personal injury or death of a passenger to no more than 400,000 Special Drawing Rights (“SDR”) (approximately $608,000, which fluctuates depending on the daily exchange rate as published in the Wall Street Journal).

-j) In addition to all the restrictions and exemptions from liability provided in this Passenger Contract, Company shall have the benefit of all the statutes of the United States of America providing for limitation and exoneration from liability and the procedures provided thereby, including but not limited Title 46 of the United States Code sections 30501 through 30509, and 305011.
-Nothing contained in this Passenger Contract shall limit or deprive Company of the benefit of the applicable statutes or laws of the United States of America or any other country; or any international convention providing for release from, or limitation of, liability.
+j) j) In addition to all the restrictions and exemptions from liability provided in this Passenger Agreement, Company shall have the benefit of all the statutes of the United States of America providing for limitation and exoneration from liability and the procedures provided thereby, including but not limited to Title 46 of the United States Code sections 30501 through 30509, and 305011.
+Nothing contained in this Passenger Agreement shall limit or deprive Company of the benefit of the applicable statutes or laws of the United States of America or any other country; or any international convention providing for release from, or limitation of, liability.